- December 16, 2018

-The Wolper Law Firm iscurrently investigating claims against Michael Dennis Jackson (CRD 2784958),a former Financial Adviser at Securities America in University Place,Washington.
+The Wolper Law Firm, P.A. iscurrently investigating claims against Michael Dennis Jackson (CRD 2784958),a former Financial Adviser at Securities America in University Place,Washington.
 Michael Dennis Jackson has been in the securities industry since the 1990s and previously worked at Brecek & Young Advisors.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on December 1, 2018, Michael Dennis Jackson was sanctioned by FINRA for allegedly facilitating the opening of an account for a customer at a third-party brokerage firm and executing trades in that account without proper written trading authority.
 It was further alleged that the third-party account was opened because the customer became unhappy with losses realized in her brokerage account at Securities America.
 Michael Dennis Jackson allegedly represented that he could recover those losses for her for less commissions if a separate account was opened away from Securities America.
 The FINRA sanction specifically states: